 Packet-switched networks typically use a strategy called store-and-forward.
 As the name suggests, each node in a store-and-forward network first receives a complete packet over some link, stores the packet in its internal memory, and then forwards the complete packet to the next node.
 In contrast, a circuit-switched network first establishes a dedicated circuit across a sequence of links and then allows the source node to send a stream of bits across this circuit to a destination node.
 The major reason for using packet switching rather than circuit switching in a computer network is efficiency, discussed in the next subsection.

-A second way in which a set of computers can be indirectly connected is shown in Figure 3.
+A second way in which a set of computers can be indirectly connected is shown in Figure 4.
 In this situation, a set of independent networks (clouds) are interconnected to form an internetwork, or internet for short.
-We adopt the Internet's convention of referring to a generic internetwork of networks as a lowercase i internet, and the currently operational TCP/IP Internet as the capital I Internet.
+We adopt the Internet’s convention of referring to a generic internetwork of networks as a lowercase i internet, and the TCP/IP Internet we all use every day as the capital I Internet.
 A node that is connected to two or more networks is commonly called a router or gateway, and it plays much the same role as a switch—it forwards messages from one network to another.
-Note that an internet can itself be viewed as another kind of network, which means that an internet can be built from an of internets.
+Note that an internet can itself be viewed as another kind of network, which means that an internet can be built from a set of internets.
 Thus, we can recursively build arbitrarily large networks by interconnecting clouds to form larger clouds.
 It can reasonably be argued that this idea of interconnecting widely differing networks was the fundamental innovation of the Internet and that the successful growth of the Internet to global size and billions of nodes was the result of some very good design decisions by the early Internet architects, which we will discuss later.

 Just because a set of hosts are directly or indirectly connected to each other does not mean that we have succeeded in providing host-to-host connectivity.
 The final requirement is that each node must be able to say which of the other nodes on the network it wants to communicate with.
 This is done by assigning an address to each node.
 An address is a byte string that identifies a node; that is, the network can use a node’s address to distinguish it from the other nodes connected to the network.
 When a source node wants the network to deliver a message to a certain destination node, it specifies the address of the destination node.
 If the sending and receiving nodes are not directly connected, then the switches and routers of the network use this address to decide how to forward the message toward the destination.
 The process of determining systematically how to forward messages toward the destination node based on its address is called routing.

 The main idea to take away from this discussion is that we can define a network recursively as consisting of two or more nodes connected by a physical link, or as two or more networks connected by a node.
 In other words, a network can be constructed from a nesting of networks, where at the bottom level, the network is implemented by some physical medium.
-Among the key challenges in providing network connectivity are the definition of an address for each node that is reachable on the network (including support for broadcast and multicast), and the use of such addresses to forward messages toward the appropriate destination node(s).
+Among the key challenges in providing network connectivity are the definition of an address for each node that is reachable on the network (be it logical or physical), and the use of such addresses to forward messages toward the appropriate destination node(s).
+[Next]

 As stated above, this book focuses on packet-switched networks.
 This section explains the key requirement of computer networks—efficiency—that leads us to packet switching as the strategy of choice.